Congregations as Employers During the COVID-19 Pandemic

 Your congregation's personnel costs (salaries, benefits, professional expenses, and payroll costs) likely represent about 70% of the total operating budget.
 We know that these are uncertain times, financially and otherwise.
 Some resources and considerations:

-- Read about Stewardship in a Time of Pandemic, and note that the UUA Stewardship and Development Office is hosting Stewardship Salons twice a month through May.
+- Read about Stewardship in a Time of Pandemic, from the UUA Stewardship and Development Office.

 - Some congregations have funds set aside for emergencies.
 A pandemic is an emergency.